inouire/baggle/README.md

 B@ggle est un jeu libre et gratuit de boggle en réseau sur internet.
 Il est possible de rejoindre une partie existante ou bien d'héberger son propre salon de jeu.
 Si vous souhaitez simplement jouer au boggle, allez faire un tour sur le site officiel http://baggle.org

+## How to deploy a server

+This repository is made for developement, but if you are looking for easy b@ggle server deployment, just check out http://github.com/inouire/baggle-server-deploy instead.

 ## How to play boggle

 Boggle game is about finding words in a grid of random letters.
 Your opponents share the same grid, so you'll have to find more and longer words than them to win !

-The game begins by shaking a covered tray of sixteen cubic dice, each with a different letter printed on each of its sides.
-The dice settle into a 4x4 tray so that only the top letter of each cube is visible.
-After they have settled into the grid, a three-minute timer is started and all players simultaneously begin the main phase of play.

 Each player searches for words that can be constructed from the letters of sequentially adjacent cubes, where "adjacent" cubes are those horizontally, vertically or diagonally neighboring.
-Words must be at least three letters long, may include singular and plural (or other derived forms) separately, but may not use the same letter cube more than once per word. (from wikipedia) A word earns points only if no other player has found it.
+Words must be at least three letters long, may include singular and plural (or other derived forms) separately, but may not use the same letter cube more than once per word.
+A word earns points only if no other player has found it.
 By the way an alternative rule is to count all words.
 The longer the word is, the more points is will give:
 * 3 and 4 letters -> 1 point
 * 5 letters -> 2 points